 - Germany has adopted key tax support for energy renovation measures in owner-occupied homes, to complement existing support schemes.
-The tax incentive can be used as an alternative to the existing loan and grant schemes in the buildings' sector.
+The tax incentive can be used as an alternative to the existing loan and grant schemes in the building sector.
 Support will be given for individual measures in owner-occupied houses that are also considered eligible under the existing building support programmes, but may also be provided for comprehensive remediation, if necessary on a step-by-step basis, through several individual measures.
-It will be provided through a deduction from tax liability spread over 3 years. - In Belgium, in the Flemish Region, since October 2017, a premium is available for project leaders who renovate collectively a number of dwellings (at least 10) in order to make them energy efficient and support the citizen in achieving energy saving investments.
-In the Walloon region, new owners who, within 5 years, renovate an apartment which had a low label, to label C or higher, can rely on an interest-free loan as of 2021. - In Italy, the Ecobonus and 110% Superbonus is a tax deduction system intended to cover 110% of the costs of energy efficiency and structural seismic improvements of Italian properties.
-The "superbonus" can be traded by entitled property owners by selling it to third parties, or setting it against their own suppliers' invoices.
-It can be combined with works for structural seismic improvements. - In Bulgaria, the development of a National Decarbonisation Fund is proposed to be the main financing scheme in the implementation of the Bulgarian LTRS.
-The Decarbonisation Fund will operate at a national level and will consist of three sub-funds: (i) for public sector, (ii) for commercial corporation and (iii) for residential buildings.
-The financial resources will come from European funds, national co-financing, revenues from energy efficiency obligation schemes, green bonds and other debt instruments, international financial institutions, private capitals and others. - In Cyprus, the 'save & upgrade' programme finances renovations in homes and buildings owned or operated by SMEs.
+It will be provided through a deduction from tax liability spread over 3 years. - In Belgium, in the Flemish Region, since October 2017 a premium is available for project leaders who renovate collectively a number of dwellings (at least 10) in order to make them energy efficient and help the public achieve energy-saving investments.
+In the Walloon Region, new owners who within 5 years renovate an apartment which had a low label to label C or higher can obtain an interest-free loan as of 2021. - In Italy, the Ecobonus and 110% Superbonus is a tax deduction system intended to cover 110% of the costs of energy efficiency and structural seismic improvements to Italian properties.
+The 'Superbonus' can be traded by eligible property owners by selling it to third parties, or by setting it against their own suppliers' invoices.
+It can also be combined with works for structural seismic improvements. - In Bulgaria, the development of a National Decarbonisation Fund is proposed as the main financing scheme in the Bulgarian LTRS.
+The Decarbonisation Fund will operate at a national level and will consist of three sub-funds: (i) for the public sector; (ii) for commercial corporation; and (iii) for residential buildings.
+The financial resources will come from European funds, national co-financing, revenues from energy efficiency obligation schemes, green bonds and other debt instruments, international financial institutions, private capital and other sources. - In Cyprus, the 'save & upgrade' programme finances renovations in homes and buildings owned or operated by SMEs.
 A larger subsidy is awarded to buildings that are being refurbished into nearly zero-energy buildings.
-Moreover, new buildings and buildings to be renovated are allowed to increase the building ratio by 5% if they are energy class A and if at least 25% of their total energy needs are covered by renewable sources. - In Finland, projects realised by energy service companies (ESCOs)7 are promoted with an ESCO subsidy.
+Moreover, new buildings and buildings to be renovated are allowed to increase the building ratio by 5% if they are energy class A and if at least 25% of their total energy needs are covered by renewable sources.

+- In Finland, projects realised by energy service companies (ESCOs)9 are promoted with an ESCO subsidy.
 The ESCO subsidy can be granted to any company or corporation for an investment in regular or new technology implemented in building renovations.
-A higher investment subsidy (25% of investment value) is provided for municipalities that implement energy efficiency measures if the project considered is an ESCO service.
+A higher investment subsidy (25% of investment value) is provided for municipalities that implement energy efficiency measures if the project considered is an ESCO service. - In Poland, the 'Clean air' programme, plans to allocate around EUR 20 billion over the next 10 years to finance the renovation of 3 million single-family houses, through loans and non-repayable grants.